syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

 ### Using DocIO

-DocIO performs Mail Merge by using the following methods:
+DocIO performs Mail merge by using the following methods:

 * Execute
 * ExecuteGroup
 * ExecuteNestedGroup

-The following code example performs Mail Merge by using the `Execute` method.
+The following code example performs Mail merge by using the `Execute` method.

 {% tabs %}